Mikerniker/100_Days_of_Python/Day66/README.md

-# Day 65 REST APIs
+# Day 66 Build an API with RESTful Routing

 ## Overview

-- Topics: REST APIs
+- Topics: REST APIs, HTTP GET, POST PUT, PATCH, DELETE, (CRUD), API Documentation, Postman (API Testing Tool)

 ### The challenge

+- Create an API that shows collected data on cafes in a particular city and see available amenities.

 ### Links